 He was able to ditch that side hustle upon moving to the U.S. "I would say that what I have thanks to Cuba is to be grateful for having opportunities," he says, having mounted a Libertarian bid in 2018 for the Florida House of Representatives.
 "I realized that here in America, you could basically make anything of yourself….The pursuit of happiness is something that is really central to my core."

 That mentality is not welcome in Cuba.
 On the contrary, it's actively discouraged, and punishable by law.
 "There was a man that was arrested who produced illegal cheese," notes Caballero.
 "He didn't report all the milk that the cows were producing, even though they were his cows….He only reported the milk production, started making cheese and selling cheese on the side….The government found out and they confiscated his cheesemaking operation."
 The man was then sent to jail, says Caballero.

-Like the two activists in Havana, Caballero also altogether rejects the claim made by American leftists that Cuba has been able to construct racial equality.
+Like the two anonymous men in Cuba, Caballero also altogether rejects the claim made by American leftists that Cuba has been able to construct racial equality.
 "They really made sure to control the black population because we have a history of being fighters."

 BLM in particular has been criticized by the right for having Marxist roots.
 While it is certainly not true that every person involved with or sympathetic to BLM is also a Marxist, the group's support of the communist regime in Cuba has cost it support from people who otherwise identify with the broader civil liberties goals of the movement.

 "When they killed George Floyd I remember that all of [the Cubans] in Miami were accusing BLM of being Marxist, of being communist.
 And I defended them, bro.
 I would say, 'Look, it's more than that,'" the 25-year-old Cuban man says in the voice recording.
 "And now I see that no, it's actually less than that.
 It's like they have this ideological starting point from which they see the world instead of standing alongside allies and people who are going through the same things they are."